-June is butterflies...and a happy dog
+June is butterflies...and one relaxed dog.

 "The love of a dog is a pure thing.
 He gives you a trust which is total.
 You must not betray it." ~ Michel Houellebecq, a French poet and novelist.